J0JayKay/j0jaykay.github.io/README.md

 # 11/5/23
 We were only tasked with learning Fusion 360 on this day.

-* started to learn about autdesk fusion 360.
+* started to learn about Autodesk Fusion 360.
 * the resources I found the day before were quite complicated and so could not progress much.
-But then fellow student recommended Lans Christenson on       Youtube and learned the basics from him.
+But then a fellow student recommended [Lars Christensen](https://youtube.com/playlist?list=PL40d7srwyc_Ow4aaOGXlP2idPGwD7ruKg) on       Youtube and I learned the basics from him.
 * designed the conduit and other basic objects with his tutorial.